Fahim043/Lungs-Disease-detection/README.md

 The project structure is organized as follows:

-- `src/`: Source code, including data preparation, model building, and evaluation scripts.
+- `Lung Disease detection using 3 different models .ipynb`: Jupyter notebooks with code for data preprocessing, model training, and evaluation.
 - `README.md`: This file.

 ## Usage